Minimum phase switch-mode boost converter

 Description of the offer:

-The developed technology is a switching type DC-DC converter.
+The technology offered relates to a minimum phase switch-mode boost DC-DC converter that does not need a floating control.
 Switch-mode converters have the advantage of being compact while having very high power conversion efficiency.

 Innovations and advantages: